AkeyLab/awk-tutorial/awk_tutorial.md

 Understanding the running sum of .bed region spans
 ---
-Can anyone walk through how this script is working?
+How is this script is working?
 ```bash
 #chr start end
 chr1 100 120